OJII3/nvim/README.md

 **Caution!**

-Do not run `sudo apt install neovim`!!
+- Do not run `sudo apt install neovim`!!
 You will install the older version!

-## Plugin Management

-Let's use `lazy.nvim`!

-## Built in Language Server

-This is one of the strong points of Neovim.
-However, it is a little conplicated to manage all of them by myself.

-Let's use `mason.nvim`!!
+- Make sure your git config `core.autocrlf` is false!